Computing Lindahl Equilibrium for Public Goods with and without Funding Caps: Capped Public Goods

 This class of utility functions is well-studied for private goods, both for Fisher markets and Arrow--Debreu exchange markets.
 For these markets, just as for linear utilities, equilibrium exists and is rational under mild conditions; however computing an equilibrium becomes PPAD-complete \citep{vazirani2011separablePLC,chen2009spending,deligkas2024constant}.
 A complementary pivot algorithm for computing an equilibrium has been proposed \citep{garg2015complementary}.
 This algorithm is based on linear complementarity \citep{eaves1971basic,eaves1976finite}, which interestingly can also be used to show existence of Lindahl equilibria \citep[Appendix A]{munagala2022coremultilinear}.

-We leave the problem of computing Lindahl equilibria for SPLC utilities open, but we show how our result for the capped setting can be used to at least compute a core-stable allocation (up to any desired approximation factor).
-We do this by reducing an SPLC instance to a capped instance (with each piece of the piecewise-linear utilities becoming its own separate good), and show that a Lindahl equilibrium for this instance is core-stable with respect to the SPLC utilities.
+We leave the problem of computing Lindahl equilibria for SPLC utilities open, but we show how our result for the capped setting can be used to at least compute an allocation in the core (up to any desired approximation factor).
+We do this by reducing an SPLC instance to a capped instance (with each piece of the piecewise-linear utilities becoming its own separate good), and show that a Lindahl equilibrium for this instance is core-stable with respect to the SPLC utilities. \footnote{However, it is not clear that it is also a Lindahl equilibrium with respect to SPLC utilities, since we assign different prices to different segments of a public good, while Lindahl equilibrium requires a single set of individualized prices for each good.}